rhr/apweb-remix/README.md

 # apweb-remix

-Copy of APWeb, for experimental informatic enhancement
+A copy of APWeb, for experimental informatic enhancements.